rvbrooks/chess_engine/README.md

 ## About my **chess_engine** project
-In this ongoing project, I'm aiming to apply similar deep reinforcement learning (DRL) methods to one of the most advanced chess AIs engines: [DeepMind's AlphaZero](https://arxiv.org/pdf/1712.01815.pdf).
+In this ongoing project, I'm aiming to apply similar deep reinforcement learning (DRL) methods to one of the most advanced chess AI engines: [DeepMind's AlphaZero](https://arxiv.org/pdf/1712.01815.pdf).

 ## Roadmap